May 5, 2024

 In contrast, it was like this.

-When I think of Children's Day, the first place that comes to mind is Cheonggyecheon(Jongno-gu).
-When I was young, I came to Seoul every week because of my parents' work, and I remember my aunt taking me there every day.
-Although I don’t have direct memories of that time, it has left a strong symbolic impression in my mind.
-I recall being told that "From this year, you are not a child, so there would be no more Children’s Day celebrations."
-I don’t remember exactly how old I was, but every year on Children’s Day, my parents would always call me.
-Perhaps this project feels like revisiting my early childhood, a time when I was loved and welcomed everywhere.
-When I told my mom about this project, she was quite sad.
+When I think of Children’s Day, the first place that comes to mind is Cheonggyecheon.
+When I was young, I often came to Seoul because of my parents’ work, and I grew up hearing stories of how my aunt used to take me there every day.
+Although I don’t have vivid memories or a clear image of that time, somehow, this place took symbolic root in my mind.
+I remember someone telling me, “You won’t be a child next year, so there won’t be a Children’s Day for you anymore.”
+I don’t recall how old I was when I heard that, but despite those words, my parents still contacted me every Children’s Day after that.

-At night, I went to a place where there were likely to be many adults.
-I thought bars and neon signs would be fitting.
-In fact, the rain wasn’t part of my plan.
-Until the day before, I had hoped it wouldn’t rain the next day.
-But when I went out at night, the rain was much heavier, like a storm.
+At night, I moved to a place where I thought there would be more adults.
+Honestly, the rain wasn’t part of the plan.
+Just a day before, I had been hoping it wouldn’t rain.
+But when I moved at night, it poured like a storm.
 The wind was so strong that my friend’s umbrella broke and flew away.
-My box was also slowly falling apart.
-Since the materials weren’t waterproof and the finish wasn’t very good, it was apart.
-I kept questioning whether it was the right idea to do this project there.
+My box, too, began to wear down little by little.
+It wasn’t made of waterproof material, nor was it well-sealed, so it gradually started to collapse.

 Back to Top